huntermitchell123/misc/README.md

-# Hunter's Stuff
+# Miscellaneous

-Miscellaneous projects and code that I have worked on.
+Random projects and code that I have worked on.
 Enjoy!